-- LWU and FIAM started the Small Rural Development Project for Women (SRDPW) together and began establishing village banks in Saithany District in 1998, reaching a total of 107 village banks in 2009.
-Since 2003, LWU and FIAM have been building a network structure in Saithany District to take care of monitoring and supervision.
-In 2002 they started building village banks in Saysettha District; the total number on hand in 2009 was 44, 39 of which were promoted directly by FIAM, four by an affiliate local NGO and one established through a local initiative.
-However, there is no network structure in that district, and information about outreach and finances is limited.
-Thus, the total number of village banks under FIAM, together with five indirectly associated village banks, is 151. - Following the lead of its project with FIAM, LWU started a similar project in the remaining seven districts with CODI, the Women and Community Empowering Project (WCEP).
-The first village banks were set up in Pakngum District in 2000 and in Sangthong and Naxaithong in 2002, followed by a network structure in 2003 and 2006 respectively.
-In the remaining four districts, implementation started in 2003-04, followed by the creation of a networking structure in 2008-09.
-The total number of village banks had reached 302 by 2009.
+- LWU and FIAM jointly started the Small Rural Development Project for Women (SRDPW) and began establishing village banks in Saithany District in 1998, with a total of 107 village banks as of 2009.
+Since 2003.
+LWU and FIAM have been building a network structure in Saithany District in charge of monitoring and supervision.
+In 2002 they started building village banks in Saysettha District; their total number reached 44 as of 2009, comprising 39 directly promoted by FIAM, four by an affiliate local NGO and one established at local initiative.
+However, there is no network structure in that district, and there is only limited information about outreach and finances.
+Thus, the total number of village banks under FIAM together with five indirectly associated village banks is 151. - Following the lead of its project with FIAM, LWU started a similar project in the remaining seven districts with CODI, the Women and Community Empowering Project (WCEP), The first village banks were set up in Pakngum District in 2000 and in Sangthong and Naxaithong in 2002, followed by building a network structure in 2003 and 2006, respectively.
+In the remaining four districts implementation started in 2003-04, followed by building a networking structure in 2008-09.
+The total number of village banks has reached 302 as of 2009.